Skip to main content

 Why We’re Shaping a Vital Program & Collection Now

-This plan will deliver on the potential of UMMA’s collection, deploying artwork through installations that pose and research questions about global narratives of history and art history; expose colonial histories and rebalance the race and gender of artists shown on our walls; and explore the complex role visual culture plays in the world.
+This plan will deliver on the potential of UMMA’s collection, deploying artwork through installations that pose and research questions about global narratives of history and art history; expose colonial histories and broaden the variety of artists shown on our walls; and explore the complex role visual culture plays in the world.
 UMMA has a powerful opportunity, and obligation, to reimagine art museums, and especially those on college campuses.
 This reimagining will revitalize the meaning and purpose of a collection.
 Museums can reinforce oppressive and unjust systems through the means and methods used to preserve, curate, and interpret collections.
-However, these same practices can also amplify marginalized voices through the exploration of diverse cultures.
+However, these same practices can also amplify many voices through a more expansive view of human culture and experience.
 The works of art in UMMA’s collection allow the Museum and its communities to revisit unsettled ideas and explore new ways of thinking.

 In Five Years, UMMA Will…